 With this incoterm, all you need to do is unload the goods at the final destination.
 Your seller assumes all risk and responsibilities for everything else associated with the shipment from China.

 Although under China’s control, Hong Kong enjoys ‘free port’ status.
 That means if you are importing from Hong Kong, your goods will be exempt from customs controls and procedures.
 All other aspects of incoterms that apply to importing from China remain.

-The purpose of incoterms is to bring clarity to commercial shipping, but the sometimes-subtle differences in incoterms can lead to confusion.
+The purpose of incoterms is to bring clarity to the commercial shipping, but the sometimes subtle differences in incoterms can lead to confusion.
 Even experts don’t agree which is the best incoterm to use when importing from China, with FOB and EXW both having their supporters.
 However, there seems to be agreement that CIF is the incoterm to avoid.

 The most important thing to remember about incoterms and imports from China is that whoever has control and responsibility for the freight controls the price.
 But while having more control over the freight gives you the scope to negotiate lower prices, it can also lead to the payment of unexpected fees.